FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXTutorial-2.md

 ### 10. And deleted the directional light since later I will use Point Light in a lamp.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-2-Pictures/NUIX-Tutorial-2-10.png)

 ### 11. The lamp is taken from the provided prefabs.
 It has already a light component attached.
-However, it can not be rotated.
+However, the lamp can not be rotated.
 Let's fix it.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-2-Pictures/NUIX-Tutorial-2-11.png)

 ### 12. Firstly, select the upper part of the lamp with a selection tool.
 Right click on the selected gameobject inside the hierarchy - Create empty parent gameobject.
 I name it "UpperPart".
 For the rest of the gameobjects, I put them inside anothe parent gameobjects and named it "LowerPart".